 Thus, a whole fauna crossed paths at random during the night walks that the exhibition curator illustrated by the presence of Coluche or a Gainsbourg accompanied by a Charlotte who was still a teenager.
 “Both were agitators of ideas and in both filiation and transmission.
 In addition, they cultivated a provocative side that was well in tune with the times.
 “Rock critic Alain Pacadis and actress Pauline Laffont are also among those stars that faithfully gravitated around the burgeoning French new-wave scene.
 But to burn life at all ends, some people quickly charred themselves, especially because of hard drugs where many will get lost and often sink.
 If Jeanluc Buro captures the madness of these years, he also captures the darkness that will lead to uncontrolled slippages or road departures.

 While the punk operation stamped punk at “Bon Marché”store has finally put its garlands away, Objectif Alternatif gives thanks to times of sincerity and naivety.
-Here, no expensive shoes in which their creators have taken care to drive nails to play it rebellious, the real spice of our heroes is played daily, day and night, in a permanent Russian roulette for some.
+Here, no expensive shoes in which their creators have taken care to drive nails to play it rebellious, the real spice of our heroes are played daily, day and night, in a permanent Russian roulette for some.
 “I sought to bear witness to this generation before its total extinction, in a desire to protect documents, archives, and images of this period.
-The exhibition was therefore all the more necessary as many artists had died, such as recently Philippe Pascal of Marquis de Sade and Laurent Sinclair of Taxi Girl.
-It is therefore a work of memory on artists who interest me as much as on those moments just before they became famous. »
+The exhibition was, therefore, all the more necessary as many artists had died, such as recently Philippe Pascal of Marquis de Sade and Laurent Sinclair of Taxi Girl.
+It is, therefore, a work of memory on artists who interest me as much as on those moments just before they became famous. »

 Objectif Alternatif also initiates future earthquakes such as the omnipresence of hip-hop culture with the graffiti artist Futura 2000.
 At his side, the transition between the former punks and the children of rap is ensured by The Clash who had already melted reggae, dub and ska into his rock.
 “It was interesting to show them because this pivotal period also saw the emergence of new cultures such as street art, hip-hop and urban art.
 “Beyond all those artists who sometimes fell for France to whom it offers a poignant tribute, the exhibition celebrates above all a period full of life, innocence and carelessness, that all those who have gone through it would dream of finding again.
 This has been made possible musically over the past twenty years with the incredible work of republishing all the treasures of the time, which have become references for synth-wave, electroclash or cold-wave revivals.
 And for a few weeks during Jeanluc Buro’s exhibition, guaranteed without nails.